 - Never leave your dog inside the car.
-Parking in the shade and leaving a window slightly open does nothing to lower the inside temperature of the car.
+Parking in the shade and leaving a window slightly open does nothing to lower the car’s inside temperature.
 A few minutes inside a hot car can be fatal for your dog.

-- Try to avoid any car journeys in hot weather, but if you need to take the car, avoid the midday sunshine.
-Fit a sun blind inside the car window, and always ensure you have a supply of fresh cool water for your dog.
+- Try to avoid any car journeys in hot weather, but avoid the midday sunshine if you need to take the car.
+Fit a sunblind inside the car window, and always ensure you have a supply of fresh cool water for your dog.

 - Make sure the ground is not too hot for your dog’s paws, as they can burn.
 Check the heat of the pavement with your own hand or feet first.

-- Most dogs love water but if you allow your dog to take a dip in a swimming pool or a lake, rinse him as soon as possible afterwards.
-Take care if your dog tries to drink from ponds as the water can contain toxic algae which will upset your dog’s stomach.
+- Most dogs love water, but if you allow your dog to take a dip in a swimming pool or a lake, rinse him as soon as possible afterwards.
+Take care of your dog tries to drink from ponds as the water can contain toxic algae, which will upset your dog’s stomach.

 - Add ice cubes to water in his drinking bowl.

-Other ways you can provide protection from exposure to the sun, is by keeping them inside during midday sunshine and by providing shaded areas for them to lie and play when they need to be outside.
+You can also provide protection from exposure to the sun by keeping them inside during midday sunshine and by providing shaded areas for them to lie and play when they need to be outside.
 Always make sure they have a plentiful supply of fresh drinking water.
-A child’s paddling pool is a great solution to quickly cool down your pooch, while having some playtime fun.
+A child’s paddling pool is a great solution to cool down your pooch while having some playtime fun quickly.

 Know the Signs of Heatstroke